0xcert/framework/docs/guide/atomic-orders.md

 import { Gateway } from '@0xcert/ethereum-gateway';
 ```

-Then, we create a new instance of the `Gateway` class with an ID that points to a pre-deployed order gateway on the Ethereum Ropsten network (this option can also be configured in the provider).
+Then, we create a new instance of the `Gateway` class with an ID that points to a pre-deployed gateway on the Ethereum Ropsten network (this option can also be configured in the provider).

 ```ts
 const gateway = Gateway.getInstance(provider, getGatewayConfig(NetworkKind.ROPSTEN));